 PURPOSE OF THE PROJECT

-The purpose of the project is to offer something that helps everyone in their everyday life.
-Our goal is to ease the stress of our users and give them a chance to fully focus on what they want.
-That is the reason why we are designing this application, which lets notifications to be delayed in the way user wants.
+The purpose of the project is to offer an application that helps smartphone users in their everyday life.
+Our goal is to ease the stress of our users by delaying their notifications and give them a chance to fully focus on what they want.
+That is the reason why we are designing this application, which lets notifications to be delayed according to user configuration.

 During the project we want to push to our limits as a group and as individuals, and this way offer as much as we can to our potential future customers.
-At the same time we want to scientifically study the user response of processing disruptive notifications of their smart devices, and understand our users even better.
+At the same time, we want to scientifically study the user response of processing disruptive notifications of their smart devices, to increase our understanding of smartphone usage behaviour.

-While notifications keep an user informed and engaged with events around mobile applications, they do not have the same importance level to an user.
+While notifications keep a user informed and engaged with events around mobile applications, they do not have the same importance level to a user.
 Also, the timing of a notification is a factor in the perceived importance.
-Any kind of modality associated with the notification have been shown to be attented 12 times more likely.
-[1] Delivering a notification immediately after finishing a phone call make users react them faster.
-Also transitioning between physical activities have been considered more positive situation to deliver notifications.
-[2]
+Any kind of modality associated with the notification have been shown to be attended 12 times more likely [1].
+Delivering a notification immediately after finishing a phone call make users react to them faster.
+Also transitioning between physical activities have been considered more positive situation to deliver notifications [2].

-Interviews have revealed that delaying group of low priority notifications until a specific time of day is a desired feature.
-[1] However, classifying content and context information of notifications have shown to lead to more accurate predictions of interruptibility of users, instead of user-defined rules.
+Interviews have revealed that delaying group of low priority notifications until a specific time of day is a desired feature [1].
+However, classifying content and context information of notifications have shown to lead to more accurate predictions of interruptibility of users, instead of user-defined rules.
 [3]

 Our focus is in the desired user application.
 The emphasis in the user experience of our application is to allow the most effective processing of notifications in the most user friendly way.

 In the process of development we use a prioritization technique called the MoSCoW method, which allows the dynamic planning of the implementation.
-We are gathering all user feedback, which may affect also to minimum requirements.
-Getting enough user feedbacks is challenging, but we will put the effort to it in the early phase of the development to gain as much information as possible.
+We gather user feedback to determine the (minimum) requirements.
+Collecting sufficient user feedback is challenging, but we will put the effort to it in the early phase of the development to gain as much information as possible.

 GROUP MEMBERS